algorand/pyteal-utils/pytealutils/abi/README.md

 ABI Types
 --------

+# Use

+    {ABIType}.decode(bytes) to return an object with methods from an over the wire encoding {ABIType(raw stack val)} to return an object with methods from inside a teal program {ABIType.encode()} to return the byte string to be sent over the wire

+    For Uints/String/Address, these can be called directly For FixedPoint and container types (tuple,fixed array,dynamic array) the init method takes parameters further describing the type and the result can be called directly as above.

 Each PyTEAL ABIType, it must implement encode/decode to convert to and from over the wire formats and stack types

 | ABIType | StackType |